grannycart/by-sound-alone_source/dc-manuscript/6_Chapter.md

 "No problem.
 I was born and bred on the water!"

-Sir Trelew tucked the bag of coins into his pants, gave Percy a casual salute, and nimbly went over the side of the sail.
+Sir Piero tucked the bag of coins into his pants, gave Percy a casual salute, and nimbly went over the side of the sail.
 He pulled his dugout canoe to the edge of the deck and sat down in it.
 He lifted his paddle and pushed off.
 He slid the tiny craft down the curve of the _Prospect's_ hull and into the rapidly passing water like someone maneuvering over a big rock in river rapids.
 After a few paddles he had safely made some distance from the giant steel cylinder flying past, and he paused to give one final wave to Percy on the sail before paddling in the direction of a large oiler that was crawling upstream to see if he could win a second job for the day.

 [//]: # (----- invisible character break)